 Travel.
 Is.
 Back.
-Slowly, but surely, borders are re-opening and the travel bug has never been stronger.
-Check current border status and Covid requirements before planning, but keep these off-the-beaten-path locales on your radar when planning your next international adventure.
+Global lockdown is becoming a distant memory (thank goodness), and now the most popular travel destinations are bursting at the seams.
+Even more reason to keep these off-the-beaten-path locales on your radar when planning your next international adventure.
 Travel-funded nature reserves, quaint Dutch villages and ancient cultures – what’s not to love about these sustainable island escapes?
 Even better, they aren’t at the top of everyone’s list, so that makes them some of the best places to travel in June.

 Chumbe Island, Tanzania